 Measuring your pulse while exercising is a good idea.
-Wearing a heart rate monitor, during your blood pressure during exercise will insure staying within the safe range for burning excess fat and improving overall cardiovascular fitness without over-stressing your heart.
+Wearing a heart rate monitor, during this period of activity, helps to insure you staying within the safe range for burning excess fat and improving overall cardiovascular fitness without over-stressing your heart.

 Monitor your pulse by taking your 10 second pulse every ten minutes as you exercise.
 Here are the guidelines to the 10 second pulse ranges:

 |20 - 29||20 - 27|

 |40 - 49||18 - 23|